samarth-sihare/Coded-UI-Hand-Coded-Project-Template/README.md

 3. Select <b>Coded UI Hand Coding Project</b>

 <strong>Note:</strong>You may have to remove lot of pre-existing sample code snippet and rename the files, methods etc.

+## TIPS
+<strong>1.
+Error in Excel DataDriven Test:</strong>

+If you get a connection error, it's most likely due to the fact that you don't have the 2007 Office System Driver installed for the OLEDB provider.
+You can download it from the following Microsoft link: http://www.microsoft.com/en-us/download/details.aspx?id=23734